vikum1407/cypress-ui-proj/README.md

 ## Description and File Structure

-   * Develped this famework based on the Page Object Model structure.
+   * Developed this framework based on the Page Object Model structure.
-   * All object repositories mantain by the relavent pages.
+   * All object repositories maintained by the relevant pages.
    * Main test cases written on the 'e2e' folder.
-   * Fixtures are use do the data driven test cases.
+   * Fixtures are used to do the data-driven test cases.

 ## Run Command